Road and Waterway Construction Service Corps: History

 The Road and Waterway Construction Service Corps was established in 1851 as a military corps that primarily catered to the Swedish government's need for engineers for the planning and management of the so-called public works.
 The corps sorted under the Ministry of Communications and had under the regulations issued on 22 December 1851 the purpose of assisting the National Swedish Road Board (Väg- och vattenbyggnadsstyrelsen) in its dealings with public works; the officers of the corps could during the case of war be commanded to the engineering service in the Swedish Army.
 Concerning discipline, subordination and liability rules, the corps was under the jurisdiction of martial law.
-The corps was first set up only by certain officers of the Navy Mechanical Corps (Flottans mekaniska kår), the Army and the Navy, which had been employed in public companies and therein acquired practical skills.
+The corps was first set up only by certain officers of the Swedish Navy Mechanical Corps, the Army and the Navy, which had been employed in public companies and therein acquired practical skills.

 The training of corps officers occurred in 1846-78 at the Higher Artillery and Engineering Grammar School (Högre artilleri- och ingenjörläroverket) in Marieberg in Stockholm, but according to a royal letter on 12 June 1885 a special military course for aspirants to the corps was now organized.
 To gain entry to this course required among other things that one had completed their final examination from the Royal Institute of Technology's Department of Civil Engineering.
 By royal letter on 19 October 1894 and 6 April 1900, new regulations had been provided for the military training.
 The corps officers were listed in accordance with the Royal Proclamation on 9 February 1906 to the Army's surplus staff.